TristanWebber/tibicen-os/README.md

     for (int i = 0; i < 5; i++) {
         puts("example_task_1 is running...");

-        // A task cooperatively yields to a scheduler, and will run
+        // A task can cooperatively yield to a scheduler, and will run
         // again when all other tasks have had a turn. sys_task_yield();
     }